Brendan-MacKenzie/Integration-Manager/README.md

             $oAuthAuthorizationFlow = new OAuthAuthorizationCodeFlow(
                 $this->integration,
                 $this->apiClient,
                 false,                                      // You can determine if you want to work with a state value to prevent yourself from CRSF attacks.
-Set true if you want to enable prevention. true                // Sometimes a Authorization Grant flow for an API requires you to make the authorization request with a x-www-form-urlencoded encoded body.
+Set true if you want to enable prevention. true,                                       // Sometimes a Authorization Grant flow for an API requires you to make the authorization request with a x-www-form-urlencoded encoded body.
 You can turn this one with the $useFormParams parameter.
+                'https://localhost/integration/callback',   // You can customize the redirect URL after the authorization.
+On default the endpoint in your integrations config file is used.
             );

             // This function returns a authorization redirect URL for the user if the Exact Online user has not granted your application yet.